FAQ > Credit

 CRE 00011

-Question: In the definition of Total Exposure Amount in the Master SSO Supply Agreement, is the intention that each of clauses (ii) and (iii) be without duplication to each other (e.g., that a “credit exposure” not include any “mark-to-market exposure amount”)?
+Question: In the definition of Total Exposure Amount in the Master SSO Supply Agreement, is the intent that each of clauses (ii) and (iii) be without duplication to each other (e.g., that a “credit exposure” not include any “mark-to-market exposure amount”)?

-Answer: Yes, clauses (ii) and (iii) in the defintion of Total Exposure Amount do not duplicate each other.
+Answer: Yes, clauses (ii) and (iii) in the definition of Total Exposure Amount do not duplicate each other.
 Clause (ii) includes only the mark-to-market exposure amount under any Other SSO Supply Agreement.
 Clause (iii) includes the payable from the Companies to the SSO Supplier under any Other SSO Supply Agreement.

 CRE 00013